Super Facts & Figures

 8.5.
 Low rate cap amount

-The low rate cap is a limit set on super lump sums that can receive concessional tax treatment, and applies to members who have reached preservation age but are under age 60.
+The low rate cap is a limit set on super lump sum payments that can receive concessional tax treatment, and applies to members who have reached preservation age but are under age 60.
 The low rate cap amount is reduced by any amount previously applied to the low rate threshold.

 The above caps are indexed in line with Average Weekly Ordinary Time Earnings (AWOTE), in increments of $5,000 (rounded down).

-For more information on the low rate cap, see here.
+For more information, go to the ATO page on the low rate cap.

 8.6.
 Untaxed plan cap amount